CLOSE

 Academics

 As St. Mary’s was a major seminary, students would have completed their classical course (Latin and Greek languages) and philosophy before entering.
 The curriculum at St. Mary’s was a five-year program comprised of two years of philosophy and natural sciences and three years of theology.
 Textbooks and lectures were in Latin.
 As Fr.
-McGivney was sent to St. Mary’s to complete his theological training, the courses he would have taken were moral, dogmatic, and pastoral theology, sacred scripture, canon law, Exegesis, liturgy, homiletics, Hebrew, and Gregorian chant.
+McGivney was sent to St. Mary’s to complete his theological training, the courses he took included moral, dogmatic, and pastoral theology, sacred scripture, canon law, Exegesis, liturgy, homiletics, Hebrew, and Gregorian chant.
 Once again, he showed himself to be a most capable student and excelled at his studies.

 This is the earliest surviving group photograph of directors who taught St. Mary’s Seminary & University.
 It was taken in 1891, when the seminary observed its centennial anniversary.
 List of directors for the 1891-1892 academic year: Rev. Alphonse Magnien, PSS (superior), Rev. Leo Besnard, PSS, Rev. Arsenius Boyer, PSS, Rev. Auguste Cheneau, PSS, Rev. Paulinus Dissez, PSS, Rev. Edward Dyer, PSS, Rev. Eugene Forest, PSS, Rev. Hippolyte Pluchon, PSS, Rev. Mathurin Rothureau, PSS, Rev. Adolphe Tanguerey, PSS, and Rev. Joseph Tracy.